Terry Gilliam's unrealized projects: Carnival: At the End of Days

 As early as 2021, Gilliam revealed that he was working on a new script for a film in which "God finally decides to destroy humanity - for desecrating the beautiful garden he created."
 In 2022, he stated that he conceived the overall idea while in self-isolation in Italy, during the COVID-19 pandemic.
 In an interview Gilliam gave to BBC Radio in February 2023, it was confirmed that he had enlisted the duties of Christopher Brett Bailey in helping him to co-write the project.
 In April that year, reports emerged that the film would be titled The Carnival at the End of Days and would feature the Four Horsemen of the Apocalypse.
 In 2024, Gilliam announced to Première that production was expected to begin in January 2025.
 The film was to star Johnny Depp as Satan and Jeff Bridges as God, along with Adam Driver and Jason Momoa.
 In July 2024, during the Umbria Film Festival in Montone, Gilliam confirmed that Asa Butterfield was cast as Adam.
 However, by late September, Gilliam stated to Czech media that he did not have enough money that was required to make the film.
 In February the following year, Italian producer and entrepreneur Andrea Iervolino boarded the project, retitled Carnival: At the End of Days, helping to raise financing at the European Film Market in Berlin for a proposed shoot that April.
 In July, Gilliam revealed the project was back in development limbo.

 Offers

+13 Ways to Kill a Poet segment

+According to Martin Scorsese, in the early 1980s he reached out to Gilliam with the proposition of directing a segment of an omnibus film he was planning with Michael Powell called 13 Ways to Kill a Poet.
+It was to be composed of thirteen shorts films each centered on a different poet, with directors Francis Ford Coppola, Wim Wenders and David Bowie attached, among others.